OakCityLabs/Ansi2Html/README.md

-# AnsiAttributedString
+# Ansi2Html
-A Swift library to convert text with ANSI escape codes to an NSAttributedString
+A Swift library to convert text with ANSI escape codes to HTML